ibm-cloud-docs/pattern-zerto-dr-vcf/security-design.md

 | **Vulnerability Management**   | **Regular Updates:** Keep Zerto software and underlying systems up-to-date with the latest security patches and updates to address potential vulnerabilities. **Scanning and Testing:** Regularly perform vulnerability assessments and penetration testing on the Zerto infrastructure to identify and remediate security weaknesses.                                                                                                                                                                                                                                                                                                                                                                                      |
 | **Compliance**                 | **Regulatory Compliance:** Ensure that the Zerto deployment within the IBM Cloud adheres to relevant industry regulations and compliance standards, such as GDPR, HIPAA, or any other applicable requirements.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    |
 | **Data Residency and Privacy** | **Data Residency Policies:** Understand and comply with data residency requirements by configuring Zerto to align with IBM Cloud's data residency policies. **Privacy Considerations:** Address privacy concerns by implementing anonymization or pseudonymization of sensitive data within backups.                                                                                                                                                                                                                                                                                                                                                                                                                        |

-Table 1.
-Security design considerations
+{: caption="Table 1.
+Security design considerations" caption-side="bottom"}